arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-5.md

 ## The List monad is just a simplification
 What does `Nond<Position>` mean?
 It models the fact that `moveKnight` is undecided which `Position` the algorithm should select.
-It treats this undecision as a source of unpurity: therefore, it returns a monadic value.
+It treats this undecision as a source of impurity: therefore, it returns a monadic value.
 Doing so, the problem of enumerating all the possibilities is deferred.
 When the monad is eventually run, the enumeration will be unrolled.
 Until then, all that the `Nond<Position>` monad does is to provide the programmer with a way to compose and bind other similarly nondeterministic functions, via the classsical and standardized interface of a monad, without loosing information about the source of nondeterminism.

 Now, how to structure `Nond<A>`?
 It's only natural to model the multiple possible values as a collection of values of type `A`.